[Top] [Contents] [Index] [ ? ]

 1.2 Activating preview-latex

 After installation, the package may need to be activated (and remember to activate AUCTeX too).
-In XEmacs, and in any prepackaged versions worth their salt, activation should be automatic upon installation.
-If this seems not the case, complain to your installation provider.
+If preview-latex is installed via the Emacs package manager (ELPA), activation should be automatic upon installation.

 The usual activation (if it is not done automatically) would be